Features Overview

 Folders Become Tags

 Many users organize their bookmarks in a tree structure with folders.
 GoSuki transforms this hierarchical structure into a flat, tag-based structure.
 While this happens passively, it simplifies bookmark management and makes it easier to find what you’re looking for.
-This transformation is automatic and doesn’t require any manual effort.
+This transformation happens automatically without needing manual work.

 This flattening simplifies searching (e.g., #pdf vs. navigating nested folders) while preserving your original folder structure in the background.